Fgerthoffert/jahia-cli/README.md

 # Introduction

-This tool provides an interface to automated the execution of certain tasks on a running Jahia instance.
+This tool provides an interface to automate the execution of certain tasks on a running Jahia instance.
 It can execute individual commands or receive a manifest detailing a list of commands to be executed in batch (sequentially).

 It covers the following primary use cases: